Azure-Samples/iot-hub-c-raspberrypi-docker/doc/windows-10.md

    * Open VS Code and install extension named `C/C++`.
 If you have already installed it, please make sure you're using the latest version.

       a.
-Type `code` command in your Terminal.
+Type `code` command in your console.

       b.
 In VS Code, press `Ctrl + P` and type `ext install c/c++` as below.